mavlink/mavlink-devguide/en/serialization.md

 ### Field Reordering (MAVLink 2)

 MAVLink 2 messages order the MAVLink 1 ("base") fields in the same way as the MAVLink 1 protocol.
-Extension fields in MAVLink 1 messages, and all fields in new MAVLink 2 messages, are ordered in the same way as the source XML.
+Extension fields in MAVLink 1 messages, and all fields in new MAVLink 2 messages (id>255), are ordered in the same way as the source XML.

 <!-- FYI: Field ordering is in pymavlink/generator/mavparse.py - see https://github.com/mavlink/mavlink-devguide/pull/27#issuecomment-349215965 for info -->